EthicalSource/contributor_covenant/content/version/1/4/code-of-conduct.gb.md

 ## Our responsibilities

-As project maintainers, we are responsible for clarifying the standards of acceptable behavior and we are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+As project maintainers, we are responsible for clarifying the standards of acceptable behaviour and we are expected to take appropriate and fair corrective action in response to any instances of unacceptable behaviour.

 We have the right and responsibility to remove, edit, or reject: